MetOffice/forest/doc/source/guide.rst

 Branch
 ------

-Next, create a branch related to your issue.
-Navigate to the top level directory of your cloned repository.
+The next thing to do is to create a branch related to your issue.
+To do this, navigate to the top level directory of your cloned repository.
 The name of the branch should be related to the issue or bug you are solving.